Celendi/Docs/docs/configuration/welcomer.md

 ---
-description: How to use Celendi's welcomer
+description: How to configure Celendi's Welcomer
 ---
 # Welcomer Module